Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ## Non-Academic Intersts and Achievements

-Other than academics, I would like to be involved in sports such as Roller skating and badminton.
+Other than academics, I like to be involved in sports such as Roller skating and badminton.
 Speaking of roller skating, I've participated  and won several acclodes in district and state wide Roller skate tournaments.
 I also seldom like to involve myself in a bit of filmmaking.